 With respect to Dojolvi, LC-FAOD is commonly treated with diet therapy and MCT oil.
 Dojolvi may compete with this approach.
 Although we believe that Dojolvi should be considered a drug and will be regulated that way, it is possible that other companies or individuals may attempt to produce triheptanoin for use in LC-FAOD.
 Investigators are testing triheptanoin in clinical studies across multiple indications, including LC-FAOD.
-It is also possible that other companies may produce, develop, and commercialize other medium odd-chain fatty acids, or completely different compounds, to treat LC-FAOD.
+Although we are not aware of any other products currently in clinical development for the treatment of LC-FAOD, it is also possible that other companies may produce, develop, and commercialize other medium odd-chain fatty acids, or completely different compounds, to treat LC-FAOD.
 Other companies may also utilize other approaches, such as gene therapy, to treat LC-FAOD.
-In addition, Reneo Pharmaceuticals is developing REN001, a PPAR delta agonist, in Phase 1b for LC-FAOD and other genetic myopathies.
+Competitors could also enter the market with generic versions of Dojolvi.
+As described in "Item 3.
+Legal Proceedings" below, in 2024, Navinta LLC (Navinta), Aurobindo Pharma Limited, Aurobindo Pharma USA, Inc., or collectively, Aurobindo, Esjay Pharma Private Limited and Esjay Pharma LLC, or collectively, Esjay, filed ANDAs seeking FDA approval to market a generic version of Dojolvi.

 With respect to Evkeeza, the current treatments for patients with HoFH involve various lipid-lowering agents to reduce serum LDL and total cholesterol levels.
 Drug therapies include statins (e.g., Rosuvastatin, Simvastatin, etc.), fenofibrate, ezetimibe (Ezetrol), evolocumab (Repatha), and lomitapide (Juxtapid/Lojuxta).
 Other than lomitapide, these agents rely on an LDL-receptor based mechanism to reduce cholesterol, which may be absent in HoFH patients, particularly those with LDLR-null mutations.
-In addition, Arrowhead Pharmaceuticals is developing ARO-ANG3 and Eli Lilly/Dicerna is developing LY3561774, both RNAi-based inhibitors of ANGPTL3 in Phase 2 studies across various indications including HoFH.
+In addition, we are aware of other clinical development programs that target ANGPTL 3 across various indications including HoFH, including from Arrowhead Pharmaceuticals, zodasiran an siRNA, Eli Lilly/Dicerna, solbinsiran an siRNA, Novo Nordisk, NNC0491-6075 an antibody, and CRISPR Therapeutics, CTX-301 a gene editor.

 With respect to UX143, there are currently no approved drugs for OI.
-Most pediatric patients with OI are managed with offlabel use of bisphosphonates to increase bone density and reduce frequency of bone fracture.
-We are aware of another antisclerostin antibody, romosozumab, that is in Phase 3 clinical testing by Amgen.
-In addition, two anti-TGFβ antibodies, fresolimumab and SAR439459, are in Phase 1 clinical testing by Sanofi-Genzyme.
+Most pediatric patients with OI are managed with off-label use of bisphosphonates to increase bone density and reduce frequency of bone fracture.
+We are aware of another anti-sclerostin antibody, romosozumab, that is in Phase 3 clinical testing by Amgen.

 With respect to GTX-102, there are currently no approved drugs for Angelman syndrome.
 Many patients take general treatments to try to manage specific symptoms, such as seizures or sleep disturbances, but there are no treatments available that address the underlying biology of the disease.
-We are aware of other preclinical and clinical development programs for Angelman syndrome, including Phase 2 programs from Biogen in collaboration with Ionis, ION582 an ASO, and Neuren Pharmaceuticals, NNZ-2591 an IGF-1 analog.
+We are aware of other preclinical and clinical development programs for Angelman syndrome, including Phase 2 programs from Ionis, ION582 an ASO, and Neuren Pharmaceuticals, NNZ-2591 an IGF-1 analog.

 With respect to UX111, there are currently no approved pharmacologic treatments for patients with MPS IIIA.
 Patients receive supportive or symptomatic treatment, but these approaches generally do not prevent functional decline.
-We are aware of other gene therapies, including LYS-SAF302, in Phase 2/3 for MPSIIIA by Lysogene, and EGT-101, in Phase 1/2 for MPSIIIA by Esteve.
+We are aware of other gene therapies, including EGT-101, in Phase 1/2 for MPSIIIA by Esteve.
 In addition, Orchard Therapeutics is developing OTL-201, an ex-vivo gene therapy in Phase 1/2 for MPSIIIA.
+We are also aware of enzyme replacement therapies, including DNL126, in Phase 1/2 by Denali, and JR-441, in Phase 1/2 by JCR Pharma.